No self-healing without awareness of health.

 A modern application will assist by exposing the means by which health checks can be facilitated.
 These are often dedicated API endpoints and querying them will yield responses that may reveal even the in-depth operability of a complex application based on its own internal checks, optionally with client tooling of its own - in case of microservices that cloud-native applications normally rely on it may suffice to simply check if they respond.
 Some situations prove much less trivial.

 In accordance with a pod's fairly complicated lifecycle there are various phases they can be found in based - among other things - on the states of their containers with corresponding probes to keep track of the latter.
-They are similar and have a few things in common: they are executed in the containers (by the cluster component named "kubelet" - more on this later) and they can make use of one of three handlers: check if a TCP port is open by opening a socket to connect, send an HTTP request and process its response or execute a command and process its exit code.
+They are similar and have a few things in common: they are executed by the cluster component named "kubelet" - more on this later - and they can make use of one of three handlers: check if a TCP port is open by opening a socket to connect, send an HTTP request and process its response or execute a command and process its exit code.
+(The first two are executed on the node, the last one in the container.)
 They also have a number of configurable parameters that have to do with timing.
 Logically, probes really only apply to long-running processes and can't be used for example on init containers that are short-lived and provide no services.

 If a container - its main process, in fact - terminates, Kubernetes will subject the container to the pod's restart policy, which governs all its containers.
 Unless overridden, this will mean the container will be restarted regardless of its exit code.
 (This can be changed to only happen on failures signaled by non-zero exit codes - or never.
 Not all policies apply to all workloads e.g. Jobs can't have "Always".)
 It's not always this straightforward, though: some processes will or can not terminate upon encountering problems, rather become inoperable.